swananan/feather-quic/README.en.md

 **Building and Debugging**

-Currently, compilation is only supported on Linux platforms due to the use of Linux timerfd for high-precision timers.
-Support for Mac and Windows platforms will be added soon.
+Currently, compilation is tested on Linux and MacOS platforms.
+Windows platform has not been tested yet, but it should be ok.

 Build command: